sunildparihar/revolut-transfer-money/README.md

 ```

 ## command to run tests
 All the integration test cases have been written inside ft-engine module.
-So go inside ft-engine directory and run below command
+From project root directory, run below
 ```
 mvn clean install